Corvus brachyrhynchos brachyrhynchos, C. b. hesperis

 Cary (1900) indicated that two broods are raised in Antelope Co, 1-15 Apr and 30 May-15 Jun.

-Fall: Family groups begin to group together in late Jul; 13 birds were in southeast Sarpy Co 23 Jul 2008 and 42 in Lancaster Co 28 Jul 2012.
+Fall: Family groups begin to group together in late Jul; 47 were in Wayne Co 18 Jul 2023, 42 were in Lancaster Co 28 Jul 2012, and 40 at Fort Robinson SP, Dawes Co 26 Jul 2020.
 Peak migration is during Oct.
 Large flocks such as the 400 near Chadron SP, Dawes Co 22 Oct 2000 are uncommon on the Pine Ridge (Silcock and Rosche 1994).

 Winter: This species is most common in winter, when resident populations are presumably augmented by birds from further north.
 During late fall and winter large flocks form and often roost in cities and towns throughout the state.
-In the earlier part of the century these large concentrations, often numbering in the tens of thousands, were considered a nuisance in more isolated towns on the Great Plains, leading to the winter practice of “crow shoots,” often conducted at night at the roost site.
+In the earlier part of the 20th Century these large concentrations, often numbering in the tens or even hundreds of thousands, were considered a nuisance in more isolated towns on the Great Plains, leading to the winter practice of “crow shoots,” often conducted at night at the roost site.
+Ron Griess (personal communication) provided interesting information on roosts that he visited as a boy with his Dad; there was a large roost in the 1930s west of Superior, Nuckolls Co, a very large roost was in trees along the Middle Loup River near Loup City, Loup Co for a few years, where around 1959-1960 guano would accumulate up to a foot deep, and in Phelps Co in the late 1960s-early 1970s a tame Great Horned Owl was used as a decoy for the 100,000-150,000 birds using a two-mile long shelterbelt west of Axtell.
 Roosts were present near Kearney, Buffalo Co in 1988-89 and 1989-90, when 5000 birds were counted on CBCs each year, and over 100,000 have roosted there during the winters of the mid-1990s.
-A roost at Holdrege, Phelps Co for about 25 years prior to 1996 has held more than 100,000 birds.
+A roost at Holdrege, Phelps Co for about 25 years prior to 1996 held more than 100,000 birds.
 “Thousands” were present in mid-Feb 2008 in the Callaway-Merna area of Custer Co, and 5000 were estimated on the Calamus-Loup CBC 29 Dec 2013.

 BBS: Breeding Bird Survey